Economics

-Austin, one of the nation’s fastest growing cities and a tech hub, offers endless opportunities to network and try on roles in the professional world.
-You’ll have the chance to work with a professor on relevant research that benefits the community, like studies to determine the economic impact of the Austin Marathon, international tourism from Austin Sister Cities, and Latin entrepreneurship.
-And you’ll conduct financial analysis and track global market trends at internships with companies large and small, across all industries.
+Opportunities for hands-on learning immerse you in the professional world.
+Collaborate with a professor on research that benefits the community, like studies to determine the economic impact of a citywide event.
+Conduct financial analysis and track global market trends at internships with companies across all industries.

 What do our graduates do?